 The most important thing to understand is that a Bluetooth tracker is not a GPS tracker, so you don’t see its location live on a map.

-What this means is that Bluetooth trackers are useful mainly for things you tend to lose at home or in the office.
+What this means is that Bluetooth trackers are useful mainly for things you tend to lose around your home or in the office.

 Most of these devices additionally offer a crowd-sourcing system to increase range so you can find lost items almost anywhere, although in practice you’re only likely to locate something dropped or left behind in a busy city or at a station, for example.